eggsactly/8-Bit-Processor/README.md

 # Introduction
-This goal of this project is to create a model of an 8-Bit processor that can host an operating system.
+I made this project to experiment with processor design and to understand topics such as paging, segmentation, branch prediction and protection rings.
+This project demonstrates how an 8-Bit processor can be implemented and does not implement any existing architectures.

 The following processor features will be implemented:
 * Basic logical operations (and, or, not, xor)
 * Basic comparison operations (Less-than, Equals)
 * Basic branching operations (jump non-conditional, conditional jump)